Ever thought, Could I do business coaching?

 - Build a content strategy.
 The key here is to post content that’s attractive and valuable to your target audience.
 If possible, you can also share content from other business coaches.

-Business Coaching 101
+Entering the Business Coaching Industry

 So that’s how to become a business coach.
 While it might sound exciting, I need to warn you that it takes work, time, and effort to establish yourself as an accredited authority in your industry.